nubenetes/awesome-kubernetes/docs/GoogleCloudPlatform.md

 * [insights.project-a.com: Using GitHub Actions to deploy to Kubernetes in GKE 🌟](https://insights.project-a.com/using-github-actions-to-deploy-to-kubernetes-122c653c0b09)
 * [faun.pub: How to automate the setup of a Kubernetes cluster on GCP](https://faun.pub/how-to-automate-the-setup-of-a-kubernetes-cluster-on-gcp-e97918bf41de) Using Ansible to install, setup, and configure a Google Kubernetes Cluster (GKE) on Google Cloud Platform (GCP).
 * [Kubernetes Cloud DNS](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-dns#vpc_scope_dns) GCP now makes it easy to query DNS for Kubernetes services across multiple clusters from anywhere inside the VPC!
 The less stuff users have to run in their clusters, the more they can use for their own apps.
 It was always problematic to make users admin their own DNS.
+* [seroter.com: Using the new Google Cloud Config Controller to provision and manage cloud services via the Kubernetes Resource Model](https://seroter.com/2021/08/18/using-the-new-google-cloud-config-controller-to-provision-and-manage-cloud-services-via-the-kubernetes-resource-model/) I look at a new managed service that provisions cloud-native services as if they were k8s resources.

 ## Anthos.
 Google's Hybrid And Multi-Cloud Platform
 - [Anthos 🌟](https://cloud.google.com/anthos/)